othercriteria/vibectl/examples/k8s-sandbox/chaos-monkey/README.md

 ## Monitoring Architecture

-The monitoring system uses a persistent health-checker pod in a protected namespace that cannot be attacked, modified, or even viewed by the agents.
+The monitoring system consists of the overseer dashboard and a persistent health-checker pod in a protected namespace that cannot be attacked, modified, or even viewed by the agents.
 This design ensures:

+- Real-time visibility into cluster state with comprehensive status indicators
 - Accurate response time measurements that reflect only the actual service performance
 - Resilient monitoring that continues functioning even during aggressive chaos experiments
 - Clear separation between monitoring infrastructure and the services being tested
 - Consistent metrics collection throughout the entire demo session
 - Prevents agents from fixating on resources they don't need to interact with
+- Intuitive web interface for tracking the progress of the simulation

 ---